ccme-tmc/gap2-testcases/README.md

 # gap2-testcases

-Testsuite for testing GAP2 codes. (build time)
+Testsuite and driver facilities for testing GAP2 codes. (build time)

 ## Requirements

-- Python >= 3.5 or Python2 >= 2.7.18 to run generator script.
+- Python >= 3.5 or Python2 >= 2.7.18 to run the driver script.
 - WIEN2k for preparing DFT starting point.
 Favorably version 14.2
 - GAP (>=2c) code, for generating inputs for GW and running test.